ligershark/WebOptimizer/README.md

 WebOptimizer can also compile [Scss](http://sass-lang.com/) files into CSS.
 For that you need to install the `LigerShark.WebOptimizer.Sass` NuGet package and hooking it up is a breeze.
 Read more on the [WebOptimizer.Sass](https://github.com/ligershark/WebOptimizer.sass) website.

 ## Options
-You can control the options from the appsettings.json file or in code
+You can control the options from the appsettings.json file or in code.
+The following JSON and C# are equivalent:

 ```json
 {